Table of contents

 - Regular Employees โ Change of Status

-- Any Employee whose employment has terminated prior to the date upon this Agreement is signed by the Parties, would be eligible to receive retroactively, any increase in salary which he would have received but for the termination of employment, only upon submitting to the Employer during the period between the start date of the term of this Collective Agreement and ninety (90) calendar days after the signing of this Collective Agreement, a written application for such retroactive salary.
+- Any Employee whose employment has terminated prior to the date upon this Agreement is signed by the Parties, would be eligible to receive retroactively, any increase in salary which they would have received but for the termination of employment, only upon submitting to the Employer during the period between the start date of the term of this Collective Agreement and ninety (90) calendar days after the signing of this Collective Agreement, a written application for such retroactive salary.

 - When an Employee is assigned to a job on a temporary basis, at a lower rate of pay, the Employee shall be paid at the rate of the classification of their permanent position.
 This shall only apply to the Advanced Care Paramedic and the Primary Care Paramedic classifications.